All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Beta-Cell Protection: A Unique Advantage

-This is not just a glucose improvement.
+This isn't just a glucose improvement.
 It reflects actual functional recovery of the insulin-producing machinery.
 For someone in the pre-diabetes stage, where beta cells are still viable but stressed, this type of intervention could mean the difference between preserving enough function to avoid diabetes and losing it permanently.

 Animal studies have gone further, suggesting that GLP-1 receptor agonists may reduce beta-cell apoptosis (programmed cell death) and promote beta-cell proliferation, though whether these effects occur to the same degree in humans remains under investigation .